VoW314/Kellogg/README.md

 ### What I am working on Now
 Now I am going to work on this python code

-### What I will work on Later
-The program will be hidden.
-If I were to make this a trojan then I would have to create a purpose for why one would keep it open while they work.
-Therefore it will be hidden as an exe.

 #### Purpose?
-This is for educational purposes only.
-Yes, I know I used the word Trojan and said the program will be hidden, but I can assure anyone that this will be a mediocre attempt that will likely not be better than one that someone could buy.
+I am just learning how this works.
+Was working with it with a friend and just wanted to further my understanding of how easy it would be for someone to create a program that could be eaisly deployed.
+Then form there to see how easy it could be hidden and work like a trojan.
+It is for my educational purposes and shouldn't be taken as anything else but that.

 __Created__ : 11.23.19